The Flexibility Trap: Rethinking the Value of Arbitrary Order in Diffusion Language Models

 \section{More Results on Entropy Degradation}

 To validate the robustness of the ``entropy degradation'' phenomenon observed in Section~\ref{sec:rethink_value_of_AO}, we extended our analysis to a wider range of logical connectors.
-We conducted experiments on a comprehensive set of common logical connectors that typically serve as pivotal decision points in reasoning chains.
+We conducted experiments on a comprehensive set of common connectives that typically serve as forking tokens in reasoning chains.

-The results, shown in \cref{fig:entropy_bar_compare_more}, demonstrate that the phenomenon is consistent across these diverse tokens.
+The results, shown in \cref{fig:entropy_bar_compare_more}, show that the phenomenon is consistent across these diverse tokens.
 Similar to the primary findings, the AR order maintains higher average entropy at these forks, indicating active reasoning and decision-making.
-Conversely, the Arbitrary Order consistently results in lower entropy, confirming the premature collapse of branching possibilities.
+Conversely, the Arbitrary Order consistently results in lower entropy, consistent with the premature collapse of branching possibilities.

 The specific forking tokens evaluated in this extended experiment include: ``Therefore'', ``Thus'', ``So'', ``Since'', ``When'', ``Given'', ``However'', ``Let'', ``First'', ``Then'', ``Next'', ``Finally'', ``Now'', ``Similarly'', ``Calculate'', ``Solving'', ``Notice'', ``Specifically'', ``Follows'', ``Because'', ``But'', ``Or'', ``Consider'', ``Also'', ``Express'', and ``Write''.